russel/GFontBrowser/README.md

     scons

 in the project directory to build the project.
-Both builds support build, run, and test targets.
+Both builds support _build_, _run_, and _test_ targets.

 As an example of building using Meson, if this clone is in ~/Repositories/Git/GFontBrowser\_D, then create a build location, for example ~/BuildArea/GFontBrowser\_D, cd to that directory and then: